We offer scholarships and awards that promote the use of our collections and honor supporters and donors.

 Reed Fink Award in Southern Labor History

 This award honors Dr. Merl E. Reed and Dr. Gary Fink for their contributions to education, labor studies, and the Southern Labor Archives.
 Fellowships of at least $250 are awarded annually to individual(s) whose research in the Southern Labor Archives will lead to a book, article, dissertation, or other substantive product.
-Recipients are required to give presentations about their research to the GSU community.
+Recipients are required to give presentations about their research to the Georgia State community.

 Graduate Assistantship in Music Education